Hkattelu/Hkattelu/README.md

 ### Hello!
 I'm [Himanshu][website], a Front end software engineer @ Google

-## I'm an Engineer, Gamer, Music Producer, and Blogger!
+## I'm an Engineer, Gamer, and Blogger!
 - 🔭 I’m currently working on the Education on Search @ Google!
-- 🌱 I recently finished Dark Souls remastered
+- 🌱 I recently finished Nioh 2
-- 🥅 2020 Goals: Finish my music album
 - ⚡ Fun fact: I love to spin poi and juggle

 ### Connect with me: